andyburgin/kubefix-llm/README.md

 ## The Method

-Each test is to be run against llamacpp (as this will probably be powering any in cluster solution), all models will be up to 4GB in size - up to 7 Billion parameter Quantised to 4 bit - clearly some commercial offerings from OpenAI will use their API and black box implementation.
+Each test is to be run against llamacpp (as this will probably be powering any in cluster solution), all models will be up to 4GB in size - up to 7 Billion parameter Quantised to 4 bit - clearly some commercial offerings from OpenAI will use their API and blackbox implementation.

 The test questions are:
 * how do you restart a kubernetes pod ? - I'm looking for no hallucinations, no made up commands, extra points for understanding the parent controllers like replicasets"